 On the right side of the exit from the Cheops pyramid, there are three small pyramids, the so-called satellite.
 The first on the left belonged to Cheops's mother.
 Its extensive funerary equipment is on display in the Egyptian Museum.
 The other two were built for the wives of Pharaoh Cheops.
 On the east and west sides of the Cheops pyramid there are mastab fields (cuboid-shaped tombs).
 They are the resting place of royal family members, high dignitaries and officials.

 The Pyramid of Khafre (2572-2546 BC) draws attention from the very first moment - its tip is still covered with a limestone veneer.
 At first it seems taller than its predecessor, the Great Pyramid.
 It is only an illusion.
 In fact, it is several meters lower, but it was built on a small hill.

 The entrance to the pyramid is on the north wall.
-A tutel leads to the burial chamber, carved almost entirely in the rock.
-The ceiling of the chamber is made of limestone slabs and has the shape of a tent.
-In the floor you can see a depression in which there is a granite sarcophagus that was once very large but is now shattered.
+A tunnel leads to the burial chamber, carved almost entirely in the rock.
+The chamber's ceiling is made of limestone slabs and has the shape of a tent.
+In the floor, you can see a depression in which a granite sarcophagus was once very large but now shattered.
 The walls are devoid of ornaments and inscriptions.
-The only inscription in the chamber was made on March 2nd 1818 by the Italian Giovanni Belzoni, who was the first modern researcher to visit the interior of the pyramid and decided to celebrate this moment.
+The only inscription in the chamber was made on March 2nd, 1818, by the Italian Giovanni Belzoni, who was the first modern researcher to visit the pyramid's interior and decided to celebrate this moment.